 1. Get a 2nd job – either permanent or temporary.

-This could be as simple as joining a construction/warehouse company that offers (usually at minimum wage to start) a drop-in day labour positions with no or little experience, such as Labor Ready (pre-requisites are only steel-toed boots and a reflector vest), background work on film sets (joining a background agency is free or has nominal fee), or if you own a vehicle you could joining a crowd-sourced services company such as Daily Delivery in Vancouver.
+This could be as simple as joining a construction/warehouse company that offers (usually at minimum wage to start) drop-in day labour positions with no or little experience, such as Labor Ready (pre-requisites are only steel-toed boots and a reflector vest), background work on film sets (joining a background agency is free or has a nominal fee), or if you own a vehicle you could joining a crowd-sourced services company such as Daily Delivery in Vancouver.

 There are many temporary work agencies across the country that specialize in short term to long term placements in every field imaginable.
 Many of these short term placements will result in offers of permanent placement so you may be able to upgrade to a better job by working at a part-time evening or weekend position.